wishful-project/controller/README.md

 WiSHFUL Framework
 =================

-This a prototypic implementation of a wireless controller using the Unified Programming Interfaces (UPIs) of the Wishful software platform for radio and network control.
+This is a prototypic implementation of a wireless controller using the Unified Programming Interfaces (UPIs) of the Wishful software platform for radio and network control.

 ## Acknowledgement